valladaresr/Capstone-Bellabeat-Case-Study/README.md

 ### Users' daily activity distribution
 The pie chart below depicts the distribution of users' daily activities based on their activity type durations.
-It reveals that 81% of users' time is dedicated to sedendary activities, indicating a lifestyle characterized by prolonged sitting and lying down, resulting in lower calorie expenditure.
+It reveals that 81% of users' time is dedicated to sedentary activities, indicating a lifestyle characterized by prolonged sitting and lying down, resulting in lower calorie expenditure.
 Additionally, the chart indicates that 16% of their time is spent lightly active, 1% fairly active, and 2% very active.
 Relating this data to the statistical summary presented above, the average daily sedentary time for users is 991 minutes, or 16.5 hours, while the average very active time is only 21 minutes.
 Also, the majority of the users spend their time doing light activities rather than very active.

 <p align="center">
   <img src="https://github.com/valladaresr/Google-Case-Study-Bellabeat/assets/163466485/6be7e5ca-0427-4110-89c3-dccf2cbc2ed5"/>